Skip to main content

 To perform the reformatting and restructuring, the solar, wind and demand data should each be stored in separate directories (though no exact directory structure within the solar, wind and demand subdirectories needs to be followed).

-The following code can then be used to parse the data:
+The following code can then be used to parse out the project, zone or demand data, by making use of appropriate filters.

 Parsing all files in a directory